raegun2k/personalitty/README.md

-# personalitty
-Give your terminal shell a bit of personality by letting it express its mood
+Personalitty - Give your terminal a bit of personality!